Welcome to Osher at RIT—A Learning Community for Adults Age 50+ in Rochester, NY

 Discover What's Included in Your Osher Institute Membership

 A Trial (one-term) or Full (annual) membership at Osher includes the following:

 - Special Interest Groups (SIGs)

 - Summer Seminar Events

-A Full membership at Osher entitles you to RIT-student perks and privileges:
+A Full (annual) membership at Osher includes RIT-student perks and privileges:

 RIT Student Identification Card

 - Discounts wherever student discounts are offered worldwide

 - Access to campus fitness facilities at a reduced rate